HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/examplecommandsscripts.md

 ## iLO User Management Examples

 HPE iLO Management Account Users are able to perform a range of operations on a system based on permissions levels (or in HPE iLO 5 and later, based on Redfish predefined roles).
 This can vary from administrative level system changes to monitoring/read-only get requests, as well as a number.

-### Privileges Table (iLO 4 and iLO 5)
+### Privileges Table (iLO 4 and 5)

 |          **Privileges**        |        **Description**        |**iLO Support start**|
 |--------------------------------|-------------------------------|---------------|